 If you work through an agency

-You can get paid time off for antenatal appointments if you've worked through the same agency for at least 12 weeks.
+You can get paid time off for antenatal appointments if you've worked in the same placement for at least 12 weeks in a row.

 What counts as reasonable time for an antenatal appointment

 'Reasonable' time off for an antenatal appointment includes:

 - the length of the appointment or class

 If you have an appointment in the middle of a working day or shift, it's a good idea to talk with your employer about how long it'll take.